voxmatt/space-agent/README.md

 ## Setup

 After installation, SpaceAgent will automatically start monitoring your spaces and display the current space number in the menu bar.

+## Settings

+Click the menu bar icon and select "Settings..." to customize:

+- **Menu Bar Icon**: Change the emoji or text shown in the menu bar (default: 🚀)
+- **Polling Interval**: Adjust how often the app checks for space changes (5-60 seconds, default: 15)
+- **Log Level**: Set minimum logging level for debug logs (Debug, Info, Warning, Error)

+Additional features in the Settings window:
+- **View Logs**: Open the debug log file in Console.app
+- **Reset to Defaults**: Restore all settings to their default values

 ## How It Works